IvanGTrendafilov/Spring-Cloud-Microservices/README.md

-# Simple Orchestration Layer, Eureka Server and Server
+# Simple Orchestration Layer, Eureka Server and Spring Boot App
 This is a simple Microservices Architecture with Spring Cloud.
 See ArchitectureDiagram.pdf.
 It is only for Example just to show my knowledge in Microservices.
 Reservation App technologies:
 1. Java 8